SQL Database Functions List – Encyclopedia for SQL Server Functions

 Useful Tip: Restore Stored Procedure in SQL Server Database

 There are different functions present in all of these categories that users need to focus on.
-Let’s move further & find out these functions:
+Let’s move further & find out the list of SQL functions:

 Important Note: A few of these functions might be repetitive.
 The reason for this is that some functions fall into more than one category.